nukhes/dotfiles/README.md

-# Dotfiles
+# Personal Dotfiles
-this repository contains my personal dotfiles and configuration for various tools and environments, including shell, git, i3wm, and miscellaneous applications.
+This repository contains my personal dotfiles and configuration for various tools and environments, including shell, git, i3wm, and miscellaneous applications.

 ## Setup Instructions
 1. Clone the repository: